 - Your serviceability (ability to repay the loan) must be very strong.

 - Rental income is assessed at only 60% of actual rental being received.

 We can help you to borrow 80% or 70% depending on the type of apartment you are buying.
 Please enquire online to discuss your situation with one of our mortgage brokers.

 Why are the banks so conservative?

-Banks have been burnt in the past by poorly run serviced apartments that do not return the promised rental yields and are difficult to sell because of the restrictions put in place by the management agreement.
+Banks have been burnt in the past by poorly run serviced apartments that did not return the promised rental yields and were difficult to sell because of the restrictions put in place by the management agreement.